top of page

 If you were unaware of these facts, numerous resources exist to debunk autism-related myths, including Autism Ontario and Reframing Autism.

 The signs of autism can vary widely among individuals, depending on the specific traits present in each individual and their severity.
-Some common traits include:
+Some common autism traits and signs of autism include:

 • Communication difficulties